irllabs/handtrack/README.md

 This project is ported to work in Apple's [Xcode]
 Hand Tracker uses Xcode which can be installed from the Mac App Store [here](https://developer.apple.com/xcode/downloads/).

+### OpenCV on OS X
 This project also uses the OpenCV library (Version 2.4.13 or 2.4.12) for C++.
-### OpenCV on OS X
-Two ways to install OpenCV on OS X:
+Two ways to install OpenCV on OS X; we recommend the first:
-  1. Using [Homebrew](http://brew.sh), from the terminal:
+  1. Use [Homebrew](http://brew.sh), from the terminal:
   	```
 	brew update
 	brew tap homebrew/science